ansleybrown1337/bayes-sampler-comparison/README.md

 In 2011, the site was established to compare two conservation tillage treatments, minimum till (MT) and strip till (ST), with a conventional tillage control treatment (CT) that is representative of typical practices in furrow irrigated fields of northern Colorado.
 The MT and ST treatments were selected in collaboration with a group of advising farmers interested in the feasibility of conservation tillage for furrow-irrigated systems.
 The field contains relatively large field plots (320 m long × 27 m wide) to realistically represent water movement in furrows and associated challenges with commercial production fields in the region.

-During the year of this study (2023), the research field was planted in silage corn in late April and harvested in mid-September.
-Winter wheat was planted immediately afterward and will be harvested in July 2024.
+During the yearS of this study (2023 and 2024), the research field was planted in silage corn in late April and harvested in mid-September.
+Winter wheat was planted immediately afterward and will was harvested in July 2024.

 ### Edge-of-Field Runoff Monitoring Setup